timfee/cep-idp/README.md

 ### 3.1 Modular Workflow

-* **Typed building blocks** – Endpoint builders, Zod-validated connections, and per-step files eliminate the brittle monolithic JSON.
+* **Typed building blocks** – Endpoint builders, Zod-validated connections, and per-step files keep the configuration type-safe and discoverable.
 * **Live progress** – Each step declares `verify` actions so the app can detect pre-existing resources and mark them complete automatically.
 * **Variables Store** – Engine-populated key/value cache (persisted in